valentingarnier/valentingarnier.github.io/index.md

 We can see that there are three big clusters for the global air traffic: North America, Europe and Eastern Asia.
 The airports in these clusters are strongly connected among themselves and the three big clusters are also well connected with eachother.
 This network can thus be considered as one with three big communities that are very dense and that are connected with so called *weak ties* which are significant.
 We also notice some varying trends throughout the year.
 It seems that there is more traffic in January and during the summer, but to be more certain about this claim we make a more granular analysis.

 We first look at the distance travelled by month.
 The following bar plot shows how an average user travels throughout the year.
-We should note that this might be a bit biased towards the US as it is the country with the most users.
+We should note that this might be a bit biased towards the US as it is the country with most users.

 <p align="center">
   <iframe style="margin:auto;display:block;" src="assets/global_distance_travelled.html" width="60%" height="600" frameborder="0" style="border:0" allowfullscreen></iframe>
 </p>

 We see that there is a significant increase in flown distances between May and October as we saw in the animation above.
-This might be explained because it is usually a time of the year when lot of people we have represented in the data (North America and Europe) have summer holidays and thus the time to go on longer trips further.
+This might be explained because it is usually a time of the year when lot of people we have represented in the data (North America and Europe) have summer holidays and consequently the time to go on longer trips further.
 However we do not see the increase of traffic in January on this global trend.
 To look into more details we analyse the trend per country:

 <p align="center">
   <iframe style="margin:auto;display:block;" src="assets/distance_travelled.html" width="90%" height="600" frameborder="0" style="border:0" allowfullscreen></iframe>